Christianity in Punjab, India: Colonial

+Due to the unique context of the British administration in the Punjab, the administration of the colonial empire was linked to the establishment of Christian missionaries in the province.
+In 1811, the Serampore Mission Press translated the New Testament into Gurmukhi Punjabi.
+The later Ludhiana Mission Press was more active and successful in the region.
+A Christian mission had already been established in Ludhiana in 1834, the first major Christian mission-station beyond Delhi in northwest India, with a press being established the next year in 1835 to disseminate Christian literature in the vernacular languages.
 The Ludhiana Mission was established in November 1834 by John Lowrie of the American Presbyterian Mission Society.
 In December 1835, the reverends John Newton and James Wilson established a printing press for the mission.
 Maharaja Ranjit Singh, the Sikh ruler of the independent Sikh kingdom to the northwest, invited John Lowrie to establish a school in his empire for the offspring of nobles but the plans fell-through because the Maharaja opposed the missionary practice of teaching the Gospel in study of literature and science.